Check out our article with tips to write a good follow up email after the interview.

 Please let me know if you need anything else from my end.
 Looking forward to hopefully continuing along in the process.

-Follow up email template to interviewer:
+Follow-up email template to the interviewer:

 Hi [interviewer name],